yousefissa/Twitter-Follow-and-Unfollow-Bot/README.md

+## NOTE: This code has not been updated in ~3 years.
+This was a fun little project I made when learning to develop, and I have no plans to update it in the future.
+If you'd like to take ownership over this repository and clean it up, please shoot me an email.

 # Python Twitter Bot

 This is a twitter bot that allows you to do automate a variety of twitter tasks!